 Steve Jobs’ greatest legacy is not the products he created, but what they enabled and who they inspired.

-Soon after that, I thought of a lesson for journalism: we shouldn’t focus so much on what we do as much as what we enable, who we impact and what comes from all that. » Read the rest of this entry «
+Soon after that, I thought of a lesson for journalism: we shouldn’t focus so much on what we do as much as what we enable, who we impact and what comes from all that.
+Continue reading Steve Jobs’ legacy and a lesson

 On the evening of Nov.
 18, I attended An Army of One or a Nation of Millions?
 Web Design Process and Practice with Happy Cog, presented by the Art Directors Club of Metropolitan Washington and hosted at the building of my soon-to-be employer, The Washington Post.